This event took place on Wednesday 10 March 2021. The recording is now available on this page.

 About the panel

 Helen Grant is MP for Maidstone and The Weald in England and the UK Prime Minister's Special Envoy for Girls’ Education.
 In 2010, Helen Grant became the first Anglo-African female Conservative MP.
 During her time in Parliament, Helen has also been a member of the Justice and International Development Select Committees.
 Before politics, she was a family lawyer, having set up her own legal practice in 1996 specialising in family breakdown and domestic violence.
 This year, UK Prime Minister Boris Johnson appointed Helen as his Special Envoy for Girls’ Education, she has also been the Prime Minister’s Trade Envoy to Nigeria since October 2020, and previous roles in government include Minister for Justice, Minister for Women and Equalities and Minister for Sport and Tourism.
-She will speak about the global importance of girls’ education, which she’s written on recently in this article.
+She spoke about the global importance of girls’ education, which she’s written on recently in this article.
 You can follow Helen on Twitter here.

 Mike Tibbits is a Chemistry teacher and Global Learning Coordinator at Droitwich Spa High School & Sixth Form Centre in England.
 The school has long-standing international partnerships in Kenya and India, including the Ramjas RK Puram school, New Delhi.
-He will share his experience of delivering a secondary school curriculum that places gender equity at the forefront.
+He shared his experience of delivering a secondary school curriculum that places gender equity at the forefront.

 Meera Bhardwaj has worked in the teaching profession for more than three decades.
 She teaches ages 17-18 and is Head of the English department at Ramjas School in New Delhi, India.
 Meera is the school's Coordinator for all international programmes and is also a British Council Schools Ambassador.
 Aside from teaching, the focus area of Meera's work has been building core skills in students and promoting critical thinking.
 Through a partnership with Droitwich Spa High School in the UK and three schools in Taiwan, Meera's school is working on developing a skills set which will help build global citizens.